-Subscriptions, exam fees, trainee annual registration fees and entrance fees
+Subscriptions, exam fees, annual training fees and entrance registration fees

-Revenue from subscriptions, exam fees, and entrance fees have been recognised on an accrual basis.
+Revenue from exam fees and entrance registration fees have been recognised on an accrual basis.
 This revenue is recognised when the service has been provided.
-The provision of membership subscriptions and trainee annual registration fees are recognised on a straight line basis over the financial year.
+The provision of membership subscriptions and annual training fees are recognised on a straight line basis over the financial year.